emma-community/terraform-provider-emma/docs/resources/vm.md

 - `name` (String) Name of the virtual machine, virtual machine will be recreated after changing this value
 - `os_id` (Number) Operating system ID of the virtual machine, virtual machine will be recreated after changing this value
 - `ram_gb` (Number) Capacity of the RAM in gigabytes, the process of edit hardware will start after changing this value
-- `ssh_key_id` (Number) Ssh key ID of the virtual machine, virtual machine will be recreated after changing this value
 - `vcpu` (Number) Number of virtual Central Processing Units (vCPUs), the process of edit hardware will start after changing this value
 - `vcpu_type` (String) Type of virtual Central Processing Units (vCPUs), available values: shared, standard or hpc, virtual machine will be recreated after changing this value
 - `volume_gb` (Number) Volume size in gigabytes, the process of edit hardware will start after changing this value